Sp3ctro/Sp3ctro.github.io/_posts/2020-02-15-FRM-Reading-7.md

 In the lead up to the 2007 financial crisis, Collateralised Debt Obligations, Constant-Proportion Debt Obligations (CPDOs) and Credit Default Swaps (CDS) enabled a great deal of speculation on real estate investments.
 The correlation copula model which became popular at the time requires correlation calculations for $[n \times (n-1)/2]$ assets in structured products, meaning that CDOs and CPDOs - many of which have hundreds of underlying assets - involved thousands of correlations.
 The expected tranching behaviour of these products failed to hold in 2007 when the subprime mortgage marked collapsed; defaults in the equity tranches increased the likelihood of default in mezzanine and investment grade tranches.
 This was further exacerbated by the realisation of wrong-way risk in the CDS market in which sellers of CDS were unable to meet their obligations due to risk concentration.

 ## Risk Management
-*Estimate the impact of different correlations between assets in the trading book on the VaR capital charge.*
+*Estimate the impact of different correlations between assets in the trading book on the VaR capital charge*

 The formula for calculating VAR using the variance-covariance method is...